Force over Distance: Chapter 16

 “Day’s over,” Greer said.

-“Right,” Young whispered.
+“Right,” Young said.
 “Sorry.”

 Rush leveled an impressively fiery glare at the sergeant.

-“I have to go,” Rush whispered with soul-crushing sincerity.
+“I have to go,” Rush whispered, with soul-crushing sincerity.

-“Something else,” Young said, his voice as calm as he could make it.
+“Something else.”
+Young’s voice was as calm as he could make it.
 “C’mon.
-I hardly know anything about you.
-Tell me something about yourself.”
-Young hooked his foot around a chair and dragged it next to the gurney.
-He dropped into it, resting an elbow on the mattress.
+I hardly know anything about you.”
+He hooked his foot around a chair, dragged it next to the gurney, and dropped into it.
+“Tell me something about yourself.”

 TJ glanced sharply at him.
-Young nodded, once, in acknowledgement.

 “I doubt that,” Young said.
 “Why UC Berkeley?”